csstej/Sentiment_Analysis/README.md

 # Sentiment_Analysis
-Sentiment Analysis using Scikit learn
+Sentiment Analysis using Scikit learn End to End with deployment.